A Taste for Change: Sodium Reduction Challenges and Opportunities in Food Service

 The FDA sodium reduction guidance specifically addresses all packaged, processed, and prepared food, including those sold in the food service sector.
 While much is known about sodium reduction efforts in the retail sector, less is known about the sodium reduction efforts across the food service sector, including the sodium contribution of prepared foods from restaurants, and other food service establishments to total sodium intake.
 This is especially important considering that in 2021, 55 percent of total food expenditures was from Foods Away From Home (FAFH) (ERS-market segments).

-This webinar will provide an overview of the FDA targets, unique data insights about the food service sector, highlight opportunities and challenges identified at IAFNS Oct 25th Food Service Sector Sodium Dialogue, provide case studies of successful programs focused on sodium reduction in food service and include a Q & A on strategies to foster progress.
+This webinar will provide an overview of the FDA targets, unique data insights about the food service sector, highlight opportunities and challenges identified at the IAFNS Food Service Sector Dialogue held in October 2022, provides case studies of successful programs focused on sodium reduction in food service and includes a Q & A on strategies to foster progress.

 Trish Zecca MS, IAFNS- Moderator

-Kasey Heintz MS, Interdisciplinary Nutrition Scientist at U.S. Food and Drug Administration, Center for Food Safety and Applied Nutrition
+Kasey Heintz MS, Interdisciplinary Nutrition Scientist, U.S. Food and Drug Administration, Center for Food Safety and Applied Nutrition

 Jennifer Roberts MS, RDN, Senior Director of Nutrition Communications, Compass Group